$0 Nunavut Homeschool Quick-Start Checklist

 One of the most counterintuitive requirements in the Nunavut framework is that your child must remain officially registered with the local community school even while homeschooling.
 They will not attend classes, but the registration remains active.

 This is not a loophole or an oversight in the legislation — it is by design.
 The local school principal is legally designated to assist the DEA in evaluating and supervising home education programs.
-The principal holds bi-annual portfolio review meetings with you throughout the year.
-Your child's continued registration with the school is what creates the administrative basis for that ongoing relationship.
+The twice-yearly portfolio review meetings with the principal support that ongoing supervision.
+Your child's continued registration with the school creates the administrative basis for that relationship.

-In practice, this also means that if the home education arrangement does not work out and your child needs to return to public school, there is no separate re-enrollment process.
-The registration was never cancelled.
+If the home education arrangement does not work out and your child needs to return to public school, confirm the return steps with the local school; the registration was not ended while home education was supervised.

 Free Download